Helping Educators Prioritize Personal Well-being in Their Planning to Create More Calm and Impact this School Year.

 Let me explain.
 I’ve been working on prioritizing my own well-being for the past four years (essentially, after chronic illness forced me into it), and I’ve seen some fascinating patterns in myself and most every other woman I’ve met on my recent journey (I’m not saying men don’t struggle with this as well…I am saying many women certainly do seem to share my struggles).

-Although plenty of us finally get around to having good self-care intentions (which is an important start), far too many of us don’t actually keep up the practice of honoring our own needs, and the intentions get forgotten or put by the wayside.
+Although plenty of us finally get around to having good intentions for our own wellness (which is an important start), far too many of us don’t actually keep up the practice of honoring our own needs, and the intentions get forgotten or put by the wayside.
 Things get tough, or busy, or someone else asks for help, and we quickly, subconsciously move ourselves back to the bottom of the list.
 We self-sabotage.
 You’re behind in your paperwork, your administrator needs you to stay late for an extra meeting, or your own kid has an extra practice you need to bring them to.
 Whatever it is, we are so quick to say yes to those other things and people, and drop ourselves from the priority list.

 Interestingly enough, though, I’ve found that when we literally write ourselves down in our planner, when we first and foremost say yes to ourselves, it can transform our ability to truly honor our needs.
 Once it’s in writing, it becomes a commitment.
 We’ve officially added ourselves to the to-do list.
 It can feel so good (and scary when this hasn’t been your norm).

-I dream that someday, I’ll get really good at just spontaneously doing self-care without the need for a plan.
+I dream that someday, I’ll get really good at just spontaneously centering my well-being without the need for a plan.
 Until that gets manifested, I’ve found that I have to prevent myself from self-sabotaging, and there’s something about writing myself down in my planner that consistently turns my self-care into a reality.
-If you had a specific lesson plan, staff meeting, IEP meeting, and so on that you had down in writing, you would do your absolute best to make it happen (I know I would), and if you're anything like me (and the majority of women I've met on my self-care journey), having yourself written in your planner somehow makes you work that much harder to make your self-care happen.
+If you had a specific lesson plan, staff meeting, IEP meeting, and so on that you had down in writing, you would do your absolute best to make it happen (I know I would), and if you're anything like me (and the majority of women I've met on my self-care journey), having yourself written in your planner somehow makes you work that much harder to make your well-being happen.

 Plus, by writing ourselves down, it can even make it that much easier to set boundaries with confidence.
 “Hmmm, an extra practice…let me look at what’s on the planner.
 I have [yoga] then, so we’ll have to figure out if a friend’s family can bring you.
 If we can’t find someone, hopefully it’ll work out next time, since I’m for sure going to [yoga].”